Report and Disclosure

 · Up to $400 for ½ time students

 · Up to $200 for ¼ time students

-· Student employees who were not paid via Federal Work Study funds and were unable to continue their on and off campus positions due to campus disruptions were provided a direct grant in the amount of their lost wages;
+· Student employees who were not paid via Federal Work Study funds and were unable to continue their on and off campus positions in Spring 2020 due to campus disruptions were provided a direct grant in the amount of their lost wages;

-· Due to the continued delivery of 100% remote classes for summer semester, students without the necessary technology are given the opportunity to apply for emergency grant assistance for technology expenses;
+· Due to the continued delivery of remote classes for summer 2020 and fall 2020 semesters, students without the necessary technology were given the opportunity to apply for emergency grant assistance for technology expenses;

-· All other enrolled students who do not receive direct grant assistance, yet meet eligibility criteria may apply for emergency grant assistance through an online application.
+· All other enrolled students who did not receive direct grant assistance, yet met eligibility criteria were able to apply for emergency grant assistance through an online application.
+The application will remain available until funds are depleted.
 Students who do not qualify for the federally provided funding are considered for institutional emergency grant funding that is available through donor funds via the CCRI Foundation.

 6. The instructions, directions, or guidance provided by CCRI to all students concerning the Emergency Financial Aid Grants were sent via CCRI email, published on the CCRI website, and announced via the “CC Daily” Newsletter

 Quarterly Budget and Expenditure Reporting under CARES Act Sections 18004(a)(1) Institutional Portion